yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 Proposition 19 is one small step in the right direction in that it reduces the subsidies for inherited investments and instead emphasizes providing assistance to older people.
 But the delay before the effective date gives property owners an incentive to expedite their estate plan, and doubtlessly many owners will take advantage of this window of opportunity.
 You have until the day after Valentine’s Day to transfer your property under the old rule, which allowed transfers of non-principal residence property and did not require the child to live in the house.
 But don’t stress your old folks out too much; remember that the extra 1.2% property tax per year on the gains and 25% capital gains taxes are much smaller than the principal.
 And needless to say, family relationships are more important than property.
 But if you are comfortable having a discussion about succession plans, then this may be an interesting topic of conversation this Thanksgiving.

 This blog post is information, not legal advice.
 Talk to your attorney to see if tax avoidance is right for you.

+Edits:

+* 2020-11-24 Corrected explanation of Proposition 19’s exclusion on first $1 million of discount